Visit the Historic Capitol Museum

 Many of the Museum's exhibit rooms have limited space; therefore, groups of not more than 10 students and a chaperone may be in a small exhibit room at any given time.

 Groups may schedule programs in advanced by contacting firstname.lastname@example.org or by calling (850) 487-1902.Teachers and Group Tour Guides can review program descriptions by clicking on the title of each program.
 Each description includes a listing of Sunshine State Standards (grades K-12) that are covered by each educational program.
 Daily Programs are always available, but groups of ten or more should schedule in advance to avoid overlap with other groups.
 Special Programs must be scheduled in advance and are subject to staff availability.

-- Welcome Introduction: "The Historic Capitol" - This orientation covers the history of the building, the restored areas and exhibits.
+- Welcome Introduction - This orientation covers the history of the building, the restored areas and exhibits.

 - Introductory Video: "Florida in the Balance" - This award-winning documentary presents a short overview of Florida's political history.

 - Scavenger Hunts - Students and other visitors can explore the museum's two-floors of exhibits and artifacts with these scavenger hunts.
 We also have a family-friendly scavenger hunt for outside the museum, in the Historic Capitol Grounds!

 - Highlights Tour - A guided tour of the Historic Capitol's restored areas and exhibits.

 - Issues in the House of Representatives - In this interactive experience, participants debate and cast their votes on legislation.

 The staircase in the main Rotunda provides a wonderful opportunity for a group photograph.
 This can be taken just before the Welcome introduction.